Richard Earl Thompson

 Richard Earl Thompson (September 26, 1914 – August 6, 1991) was a 20th-century American Impressionist painter who began his career as a commercial illustrator in Chicago, Illinois.
 In 1959, he broke away from a career as a commercial illustrator, which began in 1933, to pursue Impressionist painting.
-He was a prolific painter, often compared stylistically to Monet, and art critics agreed Thompson was a master of color and light.
-"Thompson's great appreciation for nature is observed in his landscapes that represent a point in time that has both a sense of history and eternity.
-The artist found beauty all around him; It was as nearby as his favorite fishing hole or a neighbor's backyard.
-In these simple yet intimate places, Thompson reminded others to take time to stop and take another look."
+He was a prolific painter, sometimes compared stylistically to Claude Monet.

 Early years

 Thompson was born at West Suburban Hospital in Oak Park, Illinois.
 Richard's father, Abijah Snyder Thompson, was an illustrator and commercial art director for Montgomery Ward in Chicago.
-At a young age Thompson was introduced to many of his father’s colleagues, sparking an early interest in the arts.
+At a young age Thompson was introduced to many of his father's colleagues, sparking an early interest in the arts.
 He started to draw pencil sketches at age eight after watching his father draw at home in the evening.
 Richard's father also shared with his son his love for fishing and nature.
 When it was seasonable, they would travel from Chicago to Lake Geneva, Wisconsin, on weekend fishing trips.
 The nature scenes he observed on these excursions became subjects for his sketches.
 At age ten, Richard awoke a couple of hours before his parents on Christmas morning to find a gift with his name under the Christmas tree.
 Upon opening, he found it to be his own paint box together with canvas board, brushes, and paints.
-He set up a still life with an apple, orange, and a piece of drapery fabric from his mother’s sewing room.
-He painted for about two hours, and when his parents awoke they saw Richard’s first finished painting.
+He set up a still life with an apple, orange, and a piece of drapery fabric from his mother's sewing room.
+He painted for about two hours, and when his parents awoke they saw Richard's first finished painting.
 They were so proud of his achievement that it served to intensify his desire to paint.

 His mother, Vera Thompson, was interested in the arts and music and encouraged Richard as a vocalist.
 He had already started to develop a career as a boy soprano by age ten and sang on the Blue Network on NBC's The National Farm and Home Hour radio program.
 Opportunities for further vocal training arose, but with his changing voice and his interest in art, Thompson made a decision to pursue art rather than music.